pydio/pydio-doc-admin-guide/4_setup_workspaces_and_users/3_workspaces_additional_features/5_workspaces_watches_notifications.md

 ### Basic installation
 Activating notifications used to be quite cumbersome, but the procedure was greatly simplified with the introduction of the application installer.
 Basically, this feature requires an SQL database (for the moment, no-sql implementation are in the way).
 Still, this can be as simple as specifying an Sqlite file, so you don't really need a MySql running somewhere.

-+ Configure an SQL Connexion: if not already done, in the Global Configurations > Core Configs > Configurations Management panel.
++ Configure an SQL Connexion: if not already done, in the Application Parameters > Configs Backends.
-+ Activate the "User events and alerts" in the Notification Center.
++ Activate the "User events and alerts" in the Notification Center (Application Parameters > Notifications).
 There is only one plugin available, so it's selected by default (Events SQL).
 Click on the Install SQL Tables button to make sure ajxp_feed table is created.
 + **_This will already be enough to enable the Events Feeds.
 But you will also want to let the user watch for a given folder to receive alerts :_**
 + Add a "Meta.watch" feature to each workspace
-+ Make sure the emailer is correctly setup by checking the various parameters of the Global Configurations > Core Configs > Mailers panel.
++ Make sure the emailer is correctly setup by checking the various parameters of the Application Parameters > Mailers panel.
 Warning, either through the administrator Email, or via the "Sender Email" field of this panel, you must make sure that an email is configured to fill the "From" value of the emails, otherwise they won't be sent correctly.
 Also, this is your mission to correctly configure your PHP to send emails.

 Once all this is active, switch to any workspace, you should see the "Notifications" button appear in the top toolbar.
 If you right-click on a file or folder, you should as well see the "Watch... " menu allowing you to flag the selected item as watched.